pixl8/Preside-Documentation/docs/03.contribguides/02.runningtests/page.md

 ## Be patient

-On my well spec'd laptop, the full test suite takes around two minutes to complete.
+On my well spec'd laptop, the full test suite takes around five minutes to complete.
 Expect for the suite to take a long time.

 >>>>>> Use the Web browser based test suite runner to be able to pick and choose which tests to run, this will make a huge difference when focusing on a particular area of development.